aditya-chan/filearranger/README.md

 _This script is the love child of OCD and laziness, **it is not meant to be used beyond the scope of an individual's need to rearrange files on his or her personal computer.**_

-This script uses python's os and sys modules to arrange the following files.
+This script uses python's os and argparse modules to arrange the following files.

 * code files
 * compressed files